-Generally, when calling, you’re more likely to get through to mobile phones more quickly than to landlines, though they also tend to change with greater frequency.
+Generally, when calling in Uganda, you’re more likely to get through to mobile phones more quickly than to landlines, though they also tend to change with greater frequency.
 If you’re calling from outside the country, dial +256, then the whole mobile number minus the leading zero.

 Mobile Phone dialing codes

 - MTN Uganda 0770 – 779 and 0780 – 789 000 000

 - Airtel Uganda 0700 – 706 and 0750 – 759 000 000

 - Uganda Telecom 710 – 719 000 000

 - MTN Uganda 0300 000 000

 - Airtel 0207 and 0204 000 000

 - Smile Telecom 02025 – 2029 000 000